jarry90/jarry90/README.md

 📫 [jarry.dev](https://jarry.dev) ⢷ [Email](mailto:jared.cavalli@gmail.com) ⢷ [Twitter](https://twitter.com/Jared_Cavalli) ⢷ [Linkedin](https://www.linkedin.com/in/jaredcavalli/) ⢷ [Codewars](https://www.codewars.com/users/jarry90)

 I am a software developer with a Bachelor of Engineering and extensive experience working as a civil engineer.
 I have recently committed to a career change into software engineering where I believe my strong skills in project management, mathematics, statistics and problem solving will be directly transferable.

 I am currently working towards a Graduate Certificate in Information Technology and have always been interested in software development and coding as a hobby.
-I have often experimented with creating websites and have created many small python programs for personal use and to help automate work tasks.
-I have completed learnings in python, django and SQLServer; and am continuing to develop these areas and expand with MongoDB, Express, React, Node.js.
+I have often experimented with creating websites and have created many small Python programs for personal use and to help automate work tasks.
+I have completed learnings in Python, Django and SQLServer; and am continuing to develop these areas and expand with MongoDB, Express, React, Node.js.

 I am passionate about writing code and am interested in moving into a full time role as a developer.

 ## ⚒️ Coding in...